 Local groups of voluntary low-carbon-lifestyle people aim to get local businesses and town or city councils involved as well.
 This is where it really gets interesting – there are so many different facets to carbon rationing or “carbon allowances” or personal carbon trading as it is also known.
 It has so much potential for CO2 emissions reduction.

 In the city of Lahti, Finland, the city council has set up a voluntary carbon rationing scheme called “Citicap”, referring to the citizens’ cap-and-trade scheme, all possible over their mobiles.
 They give their participants 25kg CO2 rations per week and offer rewards if people keep under that.

-Climate change will not be sorted out if only half of us are interested.
-So the end goal has to be that governments make it mandatory for everyone, they would be putting their nations on the straight and narrow path to zero emissions.
+Climate change will not be sorted once and for all if only half of us are interested.
+If governments make it mandatory for everyone, they would be putting their nations on the straight and narrow path to zero emissions.
 We’ve used rations before during wartime and now, faced with threats of a similar magnitude due to climate change, it’s time for it again.

 If voluntary regional or city-based carbon rationing schemes have great potential, then at a national scale, the possibilities are fantastic.
 Using a carbon currency based on carbon rations, with citizens driving the energy transition through the whole economy and demanding comprehensive CO2 emission reductions in all products and services, the targets and goals of the 2015 Paris Climate Agreement look achievable again.

 We’ve put together a policy proposal called Total Carbon Rationing that shows how.